CarlosCoba/XS3D/README.md

 Use
 ===========

-XS3D is designed to run in command line, although you can easel y set-up a python or shell script to run multiple objects in parallel.
+XS3D is designed to run in command line, although you can easily set-up a python or shell script to run multiple objects in parallel.
 Please read the run_example.txt file to see how to run XS3D.
 XS3D requires as input a 3D cube free of continuum emission.
 The disk geometry is optional, but desired.
 If not passed it is estimated from light moments.